You've Got Cancer

 You are the only person that will help you feel more comfortable listening to physicians, nurses, and technologists.
 Take time to learn the terms, acronyms, and lingo.

-• Sense of Urgency, it's going to sound like you're responsible for it.
+It's going to sound like you're responsible for it.
 You're not.
 There's very little you can do but call and ask.
-However, your diagnosis and discharge should tell you that you've got time.
-Otherwise, they wouldn't have discharged you.
+Your diagnosis and discharge should tell you that you've got time.

-• For instance: If a physician says, "You need this procedure done in less than two weeks".
-Then they'll walk out of the hospital room, and you're left feeling overwhelmed.
-Unless, their teams are going to help you justify the procedure with insurance providers, and schedule the procedure, you should relax and take care of yourself.
+If a physician says, "You need this procedure done in less than two weeks" then walks out, relax.
+Unless their teams help you with insurance and scheduling, focus on taking care of yourself.

-• Pharmacists can be, should be, will be your best friends, partners, and essential care team members.
-They're experience with the randomness of medications that you're going to be reliant on, their side effects and complications is extremely impressive.
-In our case, they've been critical to obtaining the necessary dosages, and approvals needed.
+Their experience with medications you'll rely on, their side effects and complications is extremely impressive.
+In our case, they've been critical to obtaining necessary dosages and approvals.

-• Solution: When your physician says, "We're going to do this, that, and the other, to return you home."
-Ask if that plan is supported by your insurance companies, that includes dosages, medicinal forms (pills or liquid), etc.
+Solution: When your physician says, "We're going to do this to return you home," ask if that plan is supported by your insurance, including dosages and medicinal forms.

 These three points are based on my (Daniel LeSieur's) experience as the caregiver.